-Every year 25% of your recreational fishing licence fees are placed in the Recreational Fishing Initiatives Fund (RFIF) to be spent on improving your fishing experiences.
+Every year, 25 per cent of your recreational fishing licence fees are placed in the Recreational Fishing Initiatives Fund (RFIF) to be spent on improving your fishing experiences.
 This year there are some fantastic new projects to enhance recreational fishing that have just been announced through Round 5 of the RFIF.
 These projects include three new artificial reefs, south coast habitat restoration and crab restocking, just to name a few.

 An interesting new project has been funded on the expansion of current oyster reef restoration trials in Albany’s Oyster Harbour.
 Four hundred square metres of restored reef will be seeded with aquaculture settled juvenile oysters to hopefully restore large scale living oyster reefs that were once numerous in Oyster Harbour.

 Funding for a tag and recapture program in Roebuck Bay, Broome was allocated to help assess the Threadfin Salmon populations in the recreational only Marine Park fishery, as a community partnership involving Broome Fishing Club and local fishers.

 This round of RFIF also funded grants for blue swimmer crab restocking in Perth and a shark bite-off and deterrent video study around the Ningaloo coast.